Dan Mica

 Daniel Andrew Mica (born February 4, 1944) is an American politician who was a U.S. representative from the state of Florida.

 Education

 Daniel Mica attended the University of Florida, but received his Bachelor of Arts degree from Florida Atlantic University in 1966.
 He was subsequently awarded an honorary Doctor of Laws degree from the same institution.
 He also holds an honorary law degree from Barry University.

 During his time at FAU he served as the university's first student government president.

+Mica and his brother, John, are members of the Delta Chi Fraternity from the University of Florida.